 Dressers that have a large surface top are great for displaying your most favorite photos, the way those in the mid-century used to do.

 A theme like this best relies heavily on natural colors, so try to work within that color palette to pull together this beautiful look.

 An iconic design component of a mid-century bedroom is a master bedroom with a wood-paneled accent wall.
 Accent walls like this one were common during the middle of the 1940s and 50s.
-Because they offered such a warm and welcoming atmosphere to the room.
+Because they offered such a cozy atmosphere to the bedroom.

 If you want to emulate this time period, then creating this all in your master bedroom can be a great way to go.
 It works really well with a rustic bedroom design theme, one of this time period’s most common decor themes.

 Pull this look off by using natural materials such as thin slabs of reclaimed wood, cedar, or oak.
 Design the rest of the room using other rustic style elements including neutral-colored linens and furniture as well.